 - Partial Payment Installment Agreement: This is a type of pay-over-time settlement option that offers the possibility of manageable monthly payments and the possibility of paying off your tax debt for less than the full amount.

-- Amended tax returns: If a prior tax return contained incorrect information that resulted in you paying more taxes (or getting a smaller benefit, like a tax credit or refund), then a tax attorney can help you determine if filing an amended return is a worthwhile endeavor and if so, the best way to go about doing it.
+- Amended tax returns: If a prior tax return contained incorrect information that resulted in you paying more taxes (or getting a smaller benefit, like a tax credit or refund), an attorney can help you amend.

 Can an Attorney Help During the Investigation Stage When Negotiating with the IRS?